Mark Bunn (English footballer): Northampton Town

 Born in Camden, Bunn started his career with Tottenham Hotspur as a trainee but joined Northampton Town before he was offered a professional contract.
+He had early loan spells at Aylesbury United and Kettering Town.

-He made his first team debut in a 3–0 victory over Queens Park Rangers in the first round of the League Cup in August 2005.
+He made his first team debut for Northampton in a 3–0 victory over Queens Park Rangers in the first round of the League Cup in August 2005.
 He was given his league debut by then-manager John Gorman against Nottingham Forest in August 2006.
-Bunn made his 100th appearance for Northampton Town in a 2–0 victory over Oldham Athletic on 19 April 2008.
+Bunn made his 100th appearance for the Cobblers in a 2–0 victory over Oldham Athletic on 19 April 2008.
 His impressive performances ousted long term first choice keeper Lee Harper, who subsequently left Sixfields for Milton Keynes Dons.

-Bunn has, to date, saved six penalties in his career, against Rotherham United, Tranmere Rovers, Peterborough United, Reading, Spurs and Queens Park Rangers.
 On 27 April 2007, he won the Northampton Town player of the season award finishing ahead of Jason Crowe and Chris Doig.

 Colin Calderwood, Bunn's former manager at Northampton and manager at the time of Nottingham Forest made an inquiry about signing the young goalkeeper in July 2007 with apparent interest also coming from Nottingham Forest's East Midlands rivals Derby County.

 Blackburn Rovers

 On 29 August 2008, it was announced that the then 23-year-old he would be joining Premier League club Blackburn Rovers subject to a medical.
 The signing was completed two days later on transfer deadline day, on a four-year deal for an undisclosed fee, believed to be over £1million.
 He made his Blackburn debut aged 24 in the FA Cup third round tie against Blyth Spartans.

 Bunn signed for Leicester City on loan for a month on 16 February 2009, after first choice keeper David Martin suffered an injury.
 He made his debut a day later in a 2–2 draw against Hartlepool United, saving a penalty kick in a 1–0 win over Bristol Rovers on 21 February.

 Bunn was recalled by Blackburn at the start of March, after first choice keeper Paul Robinson suffered an injury during Blackburn's 2–1 victory against Hull City.
 Despite his recall Bunn failed to make any further appearances for Rovers that season.

 In August 2009, on the eve of the new season, Bunn joined Sheffield United on a month's loan that was subsequently extended to a six-month deal later the same month.
 He made his debut in United's first game of the season, keeping a clean sheet in a 0–0 draw against Middlesbrough.
 Bunn started the season as first choice keeper but a loss of form saw him dropped to the reserves.
 Following injuries to the other keepers at the club he was restored to the first team towards the end of the year and subsequently signed an extension to his loan deal, keeping him at Bramall Lane for the remainder of the season.
-Bunn's improved form helped to cement him as the first choice keeper for the season and he was ever present.
+Bunn's improved form then helped him cement his position as the first choice goalkeeper.